List of Coronation Street characters introduced in 1999: Vinny Sorrell

-Vinny Sorrell, played by James Gaddas appeared for a period of 15 months between 1999 and 2000.
+Vinny Sorrell, played by James Gaddas, appeared for a period of 15 months between 1999 and 2000.
 He has an on/off relationship with Natalie Barnes (Denise Welch) throughout, and works alongside her at The Rovers Return Inn as a barman and cellarman.
 Vinny departs Weatherfield in November 2000 after his affair with Natalie's sister Debs Brownlow (Gabrielle Glaister) is revealed.
 Vinny moves to Southampton with Debs where she gets a new job.
 Unbeknownst to Vinny, Natalie is pregnant with his child and she gives birth to their daughter, Laura, off-screen in 2001.
+Gaddas had previously played Robert Prescott in 1989, the brother of Dawn Prescott (Louise Harrison).

 Kathleen Gutteridge

 Kathleen Gutteridge is the biological mother of Ashley Peacock (Steven Arnold).
 She is first mentioned when Fred Elliott (John Savident) reveals that he is Ashley's father.
 Fred tries to talk him out of finding her as it would hurt Ashley's adoptive mother, in reality his aunt, Beryl Peacock (Anny Tobin).
-Kathleen had abandoned Ashley when he was born and Fred gave him to his sister, Beryl and her husband Sam.
+Kathleen had abandoned Ashley when he was born and Fred gave him to his sister, Beryl, and her husband Sam.

 When Kathleen and Ashley eventually meet, Ashley is very bitter towards her.
 However, they are able to eventually reconcile and Kathleen attends Ashley's wedding to Maxine Heavey (Tracy Shaw).
 Fred tries to woo Kathleen again, but she turns him down.

+Kieran Hargreaves

+Kieran Hargreaves is the brother of Danny Hargreaves (Richard Standing).
+He appeared intermittently when he helped out on Danny's stall at Weatherfield Market and the brothers played 5-a-side football together.